The Magical County Of Rutland in England’s Midlands

 It’s my personal choice of location for having my cup of tea!
-With stone seats to rest on and take in the medieval history.
+With stone seats to rest on and take in medieval history.

-It’s an ancient octagonal Buttercross, dating from the medieval times.
+It’s an ancient octagonal Buttercross, dating from medieval times.
 Which was once where locally produced butter, milk, and eggs were sold.

 It’s a Grade I listed building and it has certainly stood the test of time!